 This is the phase of the decision-making process that is most crucial.
 On the basis of evaluation, managers should choose the best alternative or collection of alternatives.

 They should choose less expensive, less time-consuming, and more effective solutions by weighing their advantages and disadvantages.
 If any of the options are unsuitable, further research may be needed to come up with new solutions.

 Implementing is converting a decision into action.
 Managers should use their skills and ideas to implement the selected alternatives to get the desired results.
 Without proper implementation of decisions, it is meaningless to achieve the desired objectives.

 This is the final step that examines the degree of implementation effectiveness of decisions.
 They should be sure that the decision has served the purpose for which it was made.
 Feedback should be collected and adjustments should be made according to changes in the environment after evaluating the progress of implementation.

 Managers have to make different decisions in the organization based on time, situation, and requirements.
 Managerial decisions can be divided into different types, some are:

 A decision that is fairly structured or recurred with some frequency is called a programmed decision.
 Such decisions deal with repetitive and routine problems.

 These decisions are relatively unstructured and occur much less often.
-Such decisions are required for unique problems and take more time, energy, and resources into exploring the situation from all perspectives.
+Such decisions are required for unique problems and take more time, energy, and resources to explore the situation from all perspectives.